Bentley S3

-The Bentley S3 is a four-door luxury car produced by Bentley from late 1962 until 1965.
+The Bentley S3 is a four-door luxury car produced by Bentley from late 1962 until 1965, as the successor of the Bentley S2.

+Description

-The S3 was very similar to the S2, with the most-visible exterior difference being a four-headlamp layout reflecting that introduced on the Rolls-Royce Silver Cloud III the same model year.
-The interior was modified with individual seats for front passengers and increased leg room in the rear.
-The 6.2 L (6230 cc/380 in³) V8 engine continued with minor modifications.
+The S3 was first announced and displayed at the Paris Motor Show in October 1962.
+The car was very similar to the preceding S2, with the most-visible exterior difference being a four-headlamp layout reflecting that introduced on the Rolls-Royce Silver Cloud III the same model year.
+The radiator was lowered 1½ inches allowing a lower bonnet line, and other exterior differences included restyled front mudguards and smaller over-riders on the bumpers front and rear.
+The interior was modified with individual seats for front passengers and a rear seat moved two inches rearward for increased leg room.
+The 6.2 L (6230 cc/380 cu in) V8 engine continued with higher compression (9:1 instead of 8:1) and larger carburettors, increasing power output by 7%.
+The engine upgrades brought improved acceleration and a top speed of 115 mph with no loss of economy; for the American market an engine "breather" was employed to reduce air pollution.
 The power steering was also improved.